freeCodeCamp/pantry-for-good/CONTRIBUTING.md

 git remote add upstream https://github.com/freeCodeCamp/Food-for-Good.git
 ```

-Congratulations, you now have a local copy of the foodbank app repo!
+Congratulations, you now have a local copy of the Food for Good repo!

 #### Maintaining Your Fork